7 Mindful Activities for Students in Their Break/Leisure Time

 Introduction:

-Taking short, mindful breaks is essential for students, especially during intense study sessions.
-Mindful activities help reduce stress, improve focus, and enhance overall well-being.
-Here’s a guide to some easy, restorative activities to recharge your mind and body.
+Students must take short, mindful breaks, especially during intense study sessions.
+Mindful activities help reduce stress, improve focus, and boost overall health.
+Here are some easy, relaxing activities to recharge your mind and body.

 How to do it:

-Close your eyes, take slow, deep breaths, focusing solely on your breath.
-Inhale through the nose, and exhale through the mouth.
+Close your eyes, take slow, deep breaths, focusing only on your breath.
+Inhale through the nose and exhale through the mouth.

 Benefits:

-Helps calm the nervous system, reducing stress and improving concentration.
+Helps calm the nervous system, reduce stress, and improve concentration.

 How to do it:

-Take 5-10 minutes to perform basic stretches or simple yoga poses.
-Stretch out tight areas like your back, shoulders and legs.
+Take 5-10 minutes to do basic stretches or simple yoga postures.
+Stretch tight areas such as your back, shoulders, and legs.

 Benefits:

-Improves blood flow, reduces muscle tension, and energizes the body, helping you return to studies feeling refreshed.
+Improves blood flow, reduces muscle tension, and energizes the body, allowing you to get back to studying and feeling refreshed.

 How to do it:

-Write about your thoughts, goals, or things you’re grateful for.
-You can also make a quick list of what’s going well today.
+Write down your thoughts, goals, or things you are grateful for.
+You can also make a quick list of what went well today.

 Benefits:

-Journaling helps release pent-up emotions, foster positivity, and clear the mind for better focus.
+Journaling helps release pent-up emotions, boost positivity, and clear the mind for better focus

 How to do it: